ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx/reverse_proxy_and_api_gateway.md

 ## Before you begin

-You will need to setup at least two [file servers](../basic_static_file_server) using the instructions in the previous section.
+You will need to setup two [file servers](../basic_static_file_server) using the instructions in the previous section before moving forward.

-You can setup a third node to create a reverse proxy or API gateway (referred to as RP/APIGW).

-The RP/APIGW will use the two file servers as the upstream servers and load balance the requests across the servers.
+In this section, a third node is setup that will run a Reverse Proxy & API Gateway (this will also be referred to a RP/APIGW).
+This RP/APIGW will use the two file servers as the upstream servers it will load balance across.
+The configuration shown here is a bare minimum.
+Tuning will be explored In the advanced [Learn how to Tune Nginx](/learning-paths/servers-and-cloud-computing/nginx_tune) learning path.
+Once you are done here, you should review the [Nginx documentation](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) on Reverse Proxies.
+There are also some [Nginx blogs](https://www.nginx.com/blog/deploying-nginx-plus-as-an-api-gateway-part-1/) that discuss the deployment of API Gateways.

 ## Setup a reverse proxy and API gateway